As the sun rose on Grand Park on Sunday morning, the smell of pancakes and sausage filled the air.

 "We saw the heart of Steve and John and we knew that it was something that we were passionate about," said Kristin.
 "It's not only the children, it's the foster families that help these children and help them develop and grow.
 Any way that we can give back to that is something we want to do."

-And they’ve stepped up to do it in a big way.
+And they've stepped up in a big way to do it.

 "Their passion for the kids and the parents and the system are just off the charts," Fugate said.
 "It really makes a huge difference."

 Chris may be busy building a team, but he's not too busy to make a difference in the lives of kids who need it the most.

 "I'm more excited to meet them than they are to meet me," he said.
 "Like I tell them, it doesn't matter the circumstances, it matters what you do with them."